logo

 How Do Fractional Odds Work?

-Fractional odds (e.g., 6/1) represent how much profit you earn relative to your stake.
-A $10 bet at 6/1 returns $70 ($60 profit + $10 stake).
-They are commonly used in British and Irish betting markets.
+Fractional odds (e.g., 6/1) indicate the profit earned relative to your stake.
+A $10 NZD bet at 6/1 returns $70 NZD ($60 profit + $10 stake).
+These are commonly seen in horse racing and some sports bets in New Zealand.

 How Do Decimal Odds Work?